 The UAE has launched several initiatives to boost the travel and tourism sector.
 Some of the initiatives are listed below.

 Sustainable tourism development in Abu Dhabi

-Abu Dhabi Tourism & Culture Authority works towards the sustainable tourism development of the emirate.
+Department of Culture and Tourism in Abu Dhabi works towards the sustainable tourism development of the emirate.
 This involves: